 At this point, over 3 billion people use social media platforms, which makes for around 40% of the global population.
-These figures are tremendous and if you add the consistency with which people use social media every day, you simply can’t afford not to put effort into this kind of marketing.
+These figures are tremendous and if you add the consistency with which people use social media every day, you simply can’t afford to put effort into this kind of marketing.

 On most channels, the marketing goes through content like text, videos, and images.
 Nowadays, this also includes paid ads and community engagement, as well as influencers.
 The idea goes beyond just reaching each person of your target audience individually.
 The entire idea of social media marketing lies in the desire of the users to share things. ‘’When a person shares your brand’s content, they join the channel of distribution for your business.’’ – explains Margaret Adams, an expert content writer at a popular college paper writing service.

 However, when it comes to a marketing strategy, there’s no straightforward answer to the question ‘how to do it’.
 All the solutions must be tweaked to fit the brand’s goal and idea, as well as the platforms they are used on.
 With such versatility of platforms and uses, there can’t be a one-size-fits-all answer.